Coffea canephora

-Coffea canephora (especially C. canephora var. robusta, so predominantly cultivated that it is often simply termed Coffea robusta, or commonly robusta coffee) is a species of coffee plant that has its origins in central and western sub-Saharan Africa.
+Coffea canephora (especially C. canephora subvar. robusta, syn.
+Coffea robusta, or commonly robusta coffee) is a species of coffee plant that has its origins in central and western sub-Saharan Africa.
 It is a species of flowering plant in the family Rubiaceae.
-Though widely known as Coffea robusta, the plant is scientifically identified as Coffea canephora, which has two main varieties, robusta and nganda.
+Though widely known as Coffea robusta, the plant is scientifically identified as Coffea canephora, which has two main varieties, robusta and nganda (nom. illeg.).

-Coffea robusta represents between 40% and 45% of global coffee production, with Coffea arabica constituting most of the remainder.
-There are several differences between the composition of coffee beans from C. arabica and C. robusta.
-Beans from C. robusta tend to have lower acidity, more bitterness, and a more woody and less fruity flavor compared to C. arabica beans.
+Coffea canephora represents around 45% of global coffee production, with Coffea arabica constituting most of the remainder.
+There are several differences between the composition of coffee beans from C. arabica and C. canephora.
+Beans from C. canephora tend to have lower acidity, more bitterness, and a more woody and less fruity flavor compared to C. arabica beans.
 Most of it is used for instant coffee.

 Taxonomy

-Though widely known by the synonym Coffea robusta, the plant is currently scientifically identified as Coffea canephora, which has two main varieties, C. c. robusta and C. c. nganda.
+Though widely known by the synonym Coffea robusta, the plant is currently scientifically identified as Coffea canephora, which has two main varieties, C. canephora var. robusta and C. canephora var. nganda (nom. illeg.).
 It was not recognized as a species of Coffea until 1897, over a hundred years after Coffea arabica.